aayla-secura/tes-0MQ/README.md

  * "3": filename did not resolve to an allowed path

- * "4": error while opening the file, nothing was written
+ * "4": error initializing, nothing was written

- * "5": error while writing to file, some data was saved
+ * "5": error while writing to files, some data was saved

  * "6": error while converting to hdf5 format